razee-io/RemoteResource/docs/gitops.md

 Sample RR with branch:

 Use `git` as backend service.
-Provide inputs as git request option, specifying branch as ref.
+Provide inputs as git request options, specifying a branch name as ref.
 Personal access token should be provided as a secret or in config map.

 ```yaml